 The size of the prostate is less important than the urinary symptoms it causes.
 This digital examination may also feel a cancerous lump though not all prostate cancers can be felt in this manner.

 The International Prostate Symptom Score questionnaire (download from this website) is a useful way of assessing how severe your symptoms are.
+PSA blood test, ultrasound of kidneys and bladder, urine tests and urine flow tests, as well as measurements of retained urine, are also usually done as part of the assessment.

 Treatments for BPH; These range from watchful waiting, to medication, through to surgery.